-- Must have a Bachelor of Architecture degree with 8 years experience minimum in design and construction- Must be a licensed architect; currently registered by a state, territory, commonwealth, or the District of Columbia-Must have working knowledge of federal design standards (UFAS, ADAAG), national voluntary design standards (ANSI A117.1), International Building Code, and VA accessibility standards
+Knowledge and Skills Required:•Must have a Bachelor of Architecture degree with 8 years experience minimum in design and construction.
+Must have a professional architectural license.•Must be a licensed architect, currently registered by a state, territory, commonwealth, or the District of Columbia.•Working knowledge of federal design standards (UFAS, ADAAG), national voluntary design standards (ANSI A117.1), International Building Code, and VA accessibility standards.

 The Paralyzed Veterans of America, a congressionally chartered veterans service organization founded in 1946, has developed a unique expertise on a wide variety of issues involving the special needs of our members—veterans of the armed forces who have experienced spinal cord injury or dysfunction.